For Artists and Creatives on Instagram: Don’t waste your captions.

 The first is a story from my past that others might be able to relate to, and the second is a general display of my personality.
 Neither of these ask a direct question, but they still leave room for more conversation beyond “nice pic”.
 People may respond with stories from their own childhood, or their mutual hatred for mornings.
 You can see that neither caption is profoundly meaningful, but they help add another layer of my story as an artist on top of the visuals I post.

 You are multidimensional and you are not just the art you post.
 You have so much more to offer your audience than “I just finished up this piece.
 Check it out!”
-What did that piece mean to you?
-What struggles did you encounter?
-What inspires you?
-What weird thing happened to you while you were creating?
+Ask yourself, what did that piece mean to you?
+What struggles did you encounter while creating?
+What inspires you and what weird thing happened to you while you were creating or in life?
 Most people in your audience won’t actually ask you these questions so you have to do the work for them and present answers from the beginning.

 Tips to Start a Meaningful Conversation on Social Media